e2r2fx/VectorCode/README.md

   [the neovim plugin documentation](./docs/neovim.md) for further instructions.
 - Additional resources:
-  - the [wiki](https://github.com/Davidyz/VectorCode/wiki) for extra tricks and tips that will help you get the most out of VectorCode;
+  - the [wiki](https://github.com/Davidyz/VectorCode/wiki) for extra tricks and tips that will help you get the most out of VectorCode, as well as instructions to setup VectorCode to work with some other neovim plugins;
   - the [discussions](https://github.com/Davidyz/VectorCode/discussions) where
     you can ask general questions and share your cool usages about VectorCode.